 Through a variety of repeated tasks, the On Loop installation at A/D/O allows participants to test whether the whole is really greater than the sum of its parts.

 Repetitive tasks are known to be relaxing, therapeutic, and can even send the mind into a trance-like state.
-The On Loop installation at A/D/O in Brooklyn invites visitors to partake in such monotonous activities, becoming part of an experiment that will inform Universal Design Studio’s ongoing research into how behavioural patterns and assumptions affect design processes and outcomes.
+The On Loop installation at A/D/O in Brooklyn invites visitors to partake in monotonous activities which rely on groups of people to produce a particular piece of design – each individual effectively performing as a cog in a machine.

-The project developed from a previous iteration, On Repeat, which Universal presented at the 2017 London Design Festival.
+The project developed from a previous iteration, On Repeat, which was presented at the 2017 London Design Festival.
 Similarly, it involves multiple participants working collaboratively on an array of repetitive manual tasks.
 “Instead of solitary tasks, it relies on people working together,” Universal co-directors Jason Holley and Paul Gulati told The Journal.
 “Circular activities that loop around and explore iteration.”